isabella-onder/Quarkonium/README.md

 ### Supervised by Dr Ivan Martinez Soler ###

 <u>Milestone project</u>

-Plot the probability density function and find the energy E_nl of the n = 2, l = 1 state of Hydrogen.
+TASK: Plot the probability density function and find the energy E_nl of the n = 2, l = 1 state of Hydrogen.
-Completed.

-Further tasks it can do:
+Further tasks the code can do:
-- numerically solve Schrodinger equation for given energy and hence plot (normalised) probability density
+- numerically solve Schrodinger's equation for a given energy E_nl and hence plot the normalised probability density,
-- iterate over given range to find E_nl to 3 s.f. and cut off before divergence
+- iterate over given range to find E_nl to 3 s.f. and cut off before divergence,
-- finds ernergy automatically: for given n and l, knowing the number of turning points, finds energy without requiring an energy range input
+- finds energy automatically: for given n and l, knowing the number of turning points, finds energy without requiring an energy range input.